 Attorneys for Sole Custody and Joint Custody in St. Charles, Naperville, and Lombard

-At Mevorah Law Offices LLC, we have over 40 years of experience representing clients in divorce cases in the Chicago area and throughout Illinois.
+At Mevorah & Giglio Law Offices, we have over 40 years of experience representing clients in divorce cases in the Chicago area and throughout Illinois.
 Our award-winning lawyers have in-depth knowledge of even highly complex divorces that involve challenging issues such as property and asset division, debt division, bankruptcy, tax consequences, arranged marriages, stay-at-home parents, special needs children, and many others.
 Our attorneys are honest, compassionate, approachable, and accessible.
 Our clients appreciate our down to earth approach and our commitment to aggressively advocate for their interests.

 Sole Custody vs. Joint Custody in Illinois